Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

    the limiter part should never be dismantled.
 Never add nor withdraw a spring during normal functioning of the winch.
 You would be taking an important risk of damaging the equipment and all guarantee would be lost.
-Any maintenance operation should be done by SIGUREN or an authorized representative.*
+Any maintenance operation should be done by SIGUREN technologies or an authorized representative.*

 Setting and tests on the drives